european-summer-of-code/esoc2025/cards/gcos-esoc2025.md

 If you get stuck or have questions, please feel free to reach out to us on `info(at)gcos(dot)ai` or the [LinkedIn page for ESoC](https://www.linkedin.com/posts/european-summer-of-code)

+### batch 3 projects

+- March 19, 18:00 (UTC).
+Applications via the ESoC application form open.
+- April 29, 18:00 (UTC).
+Applications via the GC.OS application form open.
+- May 14, 18:00 (UTC).
+First stage.
+You must complete the ESoC application, and the GC.OS application form by this deadline.
+- May 16.
+We inform you of the first stage outcome (proceed to interview) *latest* by April 11, but hopefully sooner.
+- May 19 to May 30.
+Second stage.
+Interviews happen during this time.
+Preferred dates are May 19 and 20.
+Please keep these dates free if possible.
+- June 2.
+We take at most one week to inform you of the final interview outcome.
+- June 9.
+The project starts.

+If you get stuck or have questions, please feel free to reach out to us on `info(at)gcos(dot)ai` or the [LinkedIn page for ESoC](https://www.linkedin.com/posts/european-summer-of-code)

 ### Application forms

-The deadline to complete all of these is April 9, 18:00 (UTC).
+The deadline to complete all of these is April 9, 18:00 (UTC) for batch 1, or May 14, 18:00 (UTC) for batch 3.

 1. Fill in and submit the [ESoC application form](https://www.linkedin.com/posts/european-summer-of-code_european-summer-of-code-activity-7308135810648715264-RbpO)

 2. Fill in and submit the [Project application form](https://forms.office.com/e/GhGWQLdseU).

-After the deadline on April 9th has passed, we will process the information provided and tell you the outcome no later than April 11th.
+After the deadline has passed, we will process the information provided and tell you the outcome no later by the date indicated above.
 There are two possible outcomes:

 - Progress to interview.
 See below.
 - Rejection.